• Home

-SafeDr: Safe Doctors for Safer Patient Care
+SafeDr: Safe Clinicians for Safer Patient Care

 • Document evidence discreetly: Keep secure, factual records of incidents, witnesses, and impacts.
 Patterns of repetitive abuse often emerge over time.